 On September 28, 2023, we entered into an agreement with a group of underwriters to issue and sell 33.0 million shares of our Class A common stock, par value \$0.01 per share (see Note 13-Equity and Convertible Preferred Stock for additional information).
-We intend to use the used proceeds of approximately \$348.5, \$348.4, net of underwriting fees, from this offering primarily to retire the principal amount of outstanding debt.
-Other uses include included general corporate purposes, such as strategic investments in the business, working capital and capital expenditures.
+We used proceeds of approximately \$348.4, net of underwriting fees, from this offering primarily to retire the principal amount of outstanding debt.
+Other uses included general corporate purposes, such as strategic investments in the business, working capital and capital expenditures.
 Settlement of the Offering occurred on October 2, 2023.